LeahRoberts/DISCus/README.rst

 	B_switch_region	3314	3626
 	B_right_flank	3627	n/a

 The 'n/a' regions are irrelevant as they represent the lower most and uppermost regions.
-The file needs to have the header, and should be **tab delimited**.
+The file needs to have a header, and should be **tab delimited**.

-**The file needs to be called coordinates.txt** and should be in the directly above the reads.
+**The file needs to be called coordinates.txt** and should be in the directory above the reads.

 Construction of Bedmap_reference